Military seeks to limit Congress on fixing child sex assault

 “I am sure you would agree that close coordination between the Army and local or federal law enforcement is critical to ensuring all cases of sexual assault on Army installations are addressed appropriately,” McCaskill wrote.

-If you have a tip, comment or story to share about child-on-child sexual assault on U.S. military bases, please email: [email protected] See AP’s entire package of stories here: https://www.apnews.com/tag/HiddenVictims
+If you have a tip, comment or story to share about child-on-child sexual assault on U.S. military bases, please email: [email protected].
+See AP’s entire package of stories here: https://www.apnews.com/tag/HiddenVictims

 Copyright © 2018 The Washington Times, LLC.